Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

 Thus, we have found a (well-known) implementation of the cat state on four qubits.
 We can read the circuit as instantiating a flag qubit which gets entangled with the first qubit before preparing the cat state using the non-fault-tolerant method, previously described in \autoref{sec:zx-rewrites}.
 By then entangling the flag with the last qubit before measuring it out, the flag catches the faults that would otherwise propagate badly.

-The presented fault-tolerant circuit synthesis protocol is fundamentally different to other protocols in the literature.
-While other flag-based approaches~\parencite{chamberlandFlagFaulttolerant2018, pehamAutomatedSynthesis2025} iterate all possible faults up to some weight, identify detrimental ones and construct corresponding flags to catch them, we have synthesised a circuit that is correct by construction.
+The presented fault-tolerant circuit synthesis protocol is fundamentally different from other protocols in the literature.
+While other flag-based approaches~\parencite{chamberlandFlagFaulttolerant2018, pehamAutomatedSynthesis2025} iterate all possible faults up to some weight, identify detrimental ones, and construct corresponding flags to catch them, we have synthesised a circuit that is correct by construction.
+The necessary flag to make the circuit fault-tolerant is a consequence of our construction.
 We are guaranteed that any fault on the final circuit must either be detectable or correspond to a fault of at most the same weight on the idealised cat state.
 As we only used fault equivalences, i.e.\@ no $w$-fault equivalences, we are guaranteed that this must hold for any fault, no matter the weight.

-Using this fault-tolerant circuit synthesis method, we can now construct arbitrary legged cat state at arbitrary distances:

-\begin{proposition} We can construct a fault-tolerant $2n$-legged cat state from two fault-tolerant $n$-legged cat states by transversally, fault-tolerantly measuring $n$ $XX$ parity checks between the two $n$-legged cat states:
+Using this fault-tolerant circuit synthesis method, we can now construct an arbitrary legged cat state at arbitrary distances: \begin{proposition} We can construct a fault-tolerant $2n$-legged cat state from two fault-tolerant $n$-legged cat states by transversally, fault-tolerantly measuring $n$ $ZZ$ parity checks between the two $n$-legged cat states:

 \end{proposition} \begin{proof} We have: